 Lerae’s Workshop offers you the chance to be creative; whether it is at a children’s party, adult craft evening or during a holiday club.

-After the fun we had with the snow to end the year we seem to bringing this New Year with a few rainy days… If you’re stuck inside and looking for ideas to keep the kids entertained before school starts again we’ve collected some of the best New Year inspired Rainy Day Activities to keep them busy, and your sanity intact.
+If you’re looking for ideas to keep the kids entertained before school starts again we’ve collected some of the best New Year inspired activities to keep them busy, and your sanity intact.

-It may be raining but on the bright side at least the ground isn’t too frozen to dig a hole any longer!
-This can be a time capsule you intend to dig up yourself (in that case you can ‘bury’ it in a cupboard somewhere), or one you want to give others the chance to find in years to come.
-In that case you’ll need a waterproof container to bury it in.
-You can download our free handy sheet to include that the kids can fill out all about themselves and their hopes for next year by clicking here.
+This can be a time capsule you intend to dig up yourself (in that case you can ‘bury’ it in a cupboard somewhere if you prefer), or one you want to give others the chance to find in years to come.
+If you are planning on burying it outside you’ll need a waterproof container to put it in.
+You can download our free “A Year in Review” sheet to include that the kids can fill out all about themselves and their hopes for next year by clicking here.
 Other things you could include: letters, photos, a book, a couple of coins…

 Plan your year in advance!
 Pick a new place to visit each month for something really exciting to look forward to.
 Pick somewhere and add to your calendar before you get too booked up!
 For ideas on local places to visit and recommendations from local parents, take a look at our ‘Days Out’ page.
 Here are some nice ideas on how you can extend this idea, or you can simple make your plans and add them to your calendar.

-Didn’t get the chance to see a firework display at midnight on New Years Eve (#lifeafterkids)?
+Don’t think you’ll get the chance to see a firework display at midnight on New Years Eve?
 Not to worry, just make your own!
 Here’s a fun and easy science idea from Science Sparks on how to do that with a few items from the kitchen.

 I don’t know about you but I’ve only just come out of the bubble that was Christmas with family.
 I’ve finally found the floor under piles of new games and books and now it’s time for the kids to work on their Thank You cards.
 Here is a simple but beautiful design that can help make this a fun activity from Happy Hooligans.